szunami/blog-1/index.md

 ---
 title: Insufficient Magic
+summary: Alexander Payne’s writings.
 ---

 # Insufficient Magic

+> Any sufficiently advanced technology is indistinguishable from magic.
+Any
+> distinguishable technology, therefore, is insufficiently magical.

 When I made this website, I had planned to write a lot more long-form text a lot more often.
 Unfortunately, it’s self-hosted, which is to say, more often broken